crmaykish/VR65C02/README.md

 - Real 6502 code running on a real 6502
 - ATmega4809 microcontroller emulates everything else
-- 4K each of emulated ROM and RAM
+- 5KB of emulated RAM, up to 32KB emulated ROM
 - Memory-mapped serial port and GPIO register
 - 6502 is programmed by uploading an Arduino sketch
 - Eye-watering clock speed of 257kHz!